Peter McKenna (Australian footballer): Playing career

-At the end of Round 10, 1975, McKenna led Collingwood's goalkicking list with a modest total of 26 goals, but the following week he had a poor game in which he was held goalless in the Round 11 Queen's Birthday match against Melbourne Football Club.
-This performance saw him and a number of teammates in Round 12 dropped to the reserves against South Melbourne Football Club at VFL Park (now known as Waverly Park).
-There he sustained a serious kidney injury that brought his season, and his Collingwood career, to a close.
-1976 saw him lining up with the Devonport Magpies in Tasmania's North West Football Union (NWFU).
-McKenna enjoyed a solid, confidence-boosting season in Tasmania, kicking 79 goals in 17 games.
+At the end of round 10, 1975, McKenna led Collingwood's goalkicking list with a modest total of 26 goals, but the following week he had a poor game in which he was held goalless in the round 11 Queen's Birthday match against Melbourne.
+This performance saw him and a number of teammates in round 12 dropped to the reserves against South Melbourne Football Club at VFL Park in which he suffered a kidney injury – he did not play for Collingwood again after that.

+In 1976, McKenna played with the Devonport Magpies in Tasmania's North West Football Union (NWFU).
+He played a solitary season for Devonport and kicked 79 goals in 17 games.